 Step 2: List your subdomains

 The next step is enumerating your subdomains.
 This is quite easy if you received a full output of your DNS.
 If not, but still have a list of all your domains available, your subdomains can be enumerated with some readily available tools like AMASS, subfinder, cert.sh, massdns, altdns.
 More details on these techniques can be found here.
 The list of subdomains will help you understand the extent of your digital footprint.
 It also provides a view of all your websites and applications (given that there is one active on the subdomain).

 Step 3: List your IP addresses

 Not everything on the Internet is linked to a (sub)domain or contains a web application.
 Some findings will be linked to IP addresses.
 Think about your email servers, VPN, access for third parties.

 When you have extracted the information from your DNS you will also have gathered a lot of IP addresses.
-Go ahead and search for them into WHOIS databases and where in the world your IP addresses are issued: RIPE, APNIC, ARIN, LACNIC, or AFRINIC.
+Go ahead and search for them in WHOIS databases and where in the world your IP addresses are issued: RIPE, APNIC, ARIN, LACNIC, or AFRINIC.

 This will allow you to determine to which IP Range and owner the IP addresses belong to.

-Furthermore, this will provide you with the insight whether it belongs to your organisation, a hosting provider, or other.
+Furthermore, this will provide you with insight into whether it belongs to your organisation, a hosting provider, or others.

 Lastly, your IP address will be part of a range of IP addresses.
 It's worth the effort to extend your digital footprint mapping to these IP addresses to determine if they contain resources belonging to your organisation or if IP range is hosted with third parties.